-I turned to Apple Intelligence to improve my writing — here’s my grade for Writing Tools
+I tried Apple Intelligence to improve my writing — here’s what happened

-Specifically, Writing Tools features commands for making messages and notes sound more formal or more friendly, as the occasion and audience dictates.
-It can also pare down particularly flabby passages of writing so that it's more concise — ideal for those times when you need to get to point but don't know how.
+Specifically, Writing Tools features commands for making messages and notes sound more formal or friendly as the occasion and audience dictate.
+It can also pare down particularly flabby passages of writing so that it's more concise — ideal for those times when you need to get to the point but don't know how.
 And there's a general Rewrite tool that promises to clean up anything you write before you send it to another person.

 It sounds promising, but what AI promises to do and what it can actually deliver don't always line up, as I learned when testing the Chat Assist feature in Google AI — a tool that similarly promises to adjust the tone of text messages.
 When I took Chat Assist out for a test drive, the end result didn't always feel like something that I would write.
 So naturally, I was interested to see if Writing Tools would suffer the same fate.